josephWoodland/Mixed-Origin-MS4/README.md

 https://stackoverflow.com/questions/67712512/django-save-image-in-different-formats-using-pillow

-Look at the cart link in the popupbox
+# Test
+Tested the payment process if the internet cuts out